 bio / news

 Adam Ottavi was born in Iowa in 1980.
-He currently resides in Alaska.
+He currently resides in Miami.

 Let That Fire Catch Me Now is a series of wet-plate collodion photographs of burned forests and wildfire ruins.
 These plates are being created in collaboration with the poet Kevin Goodan and were first displayed in March 2015 at the Bunnell Street Arts Center in Homer, Alaska.
 Many photographs from the series will be displayed in August 2017 at the International Gallery of Contemporary Art in Anchorage, Alaska.
 The August 2017 exhibition also features the work of Kes Woodward, Sara Tabbert, Annie Duffy and Bill Brody.

 An artist's book of Let That Fire Catch Me Now will be published in 2018.